Seaway (TV series): International broadcast

 The Australian rights are held by the Nine Network who, over many decades, have shown numerous repeats in non-peak viewing times.
-Since 2012 and continuing in 2018, there have been numerous showings in the early hours of the morning on Gem, a Nine Network digital outlet, sometimes twice per morning.
+Since 2012 and continuing in 2025, there have been numerous showings in the early hours of the morning on Gem, a Nine Network digital outlet, sometimes twice per morning.
 Until November 2017, the Seaway repeats alternated with re-screenings of two British series Gideon's Way and Danger Man.
-In early 2022 they were broadcast around midday.